Struggling Fox hopes for better new year in TV ratings

 "Next year, I don't know.
 Simon has been on vacation, he was exhausted.
 He hasn't even talked about it," Reilly said of the "X Factor" panel.

-In the 2012-13 TV season to date, NBC, a unit of Comcast Corp (CMCSA.O), is the most-watched network among 18-49 year olds, followed by CBS, Fox and ABC.
+In the 2012-13 TV season to date, NBC, a unit of Comcast Corp, is the most-watched network among 18-49 year olds, followed by CBS, Fox and ABC.

-CBS, a unit of CBS Corp (CBS.N), is top in total viewers, followed by NBC, ABC and Fox, according to ratings data.
+CBS, a unit of CBS Corp, is top in total viewers, followed by NBC, ABC and Fox, according to ratings data.

 (Reporting by Jill Serjeant; Editing by Jackie Frank)